MassTransit/MassTransit/doc/source/configuration/locations.rst

 .. note::

-    a lot of our samples show using MT with another open source project Topshelf.
-This is a .Net Windows Service host.
-And should not be use with web sites.
+    A lot of our samples show using MT with another open source project Topshelf.
+This is a .Net Windows Service host, and should not be used with web sites.

 .. sourcecode:: csharp